SoftwareAG/c8y-docs/content/change-logs/improved-performance-of-the-inventory-api.md

 technical_component:
   - value: tc-QHwMfWtBk7
     label: Core
+jira: MTM-50840, MTM-51973
 ---
-* The performance of the Inventory API has been improved by removing an additional request to the database. \[MTM-50840]
+* The performance of the Inventory API has been improved by removing an additional request to the database.
-* The performance of the Inventory API has been improved by removing two additional database queries for GET `/managedObjects`. \[MTM-51973]
+* The performance of the Inventory API has been improved by removing two additional database queries for GET `/managedObjects`.